WSYR-TV: History

-Channel 9 was the last of Syracuse's major network affiliates to sign on, doing so September 9, 1962, after a channel shuffle involving rival WHEN-TV and Rochester's WROC-TV allowed a third analog VHF station in Syracuse.
-The original call letters were WNYS-TV (now assigned to Syracuse's MyNetworkTV affiliate).
+Channel 9 was the last of Syracuse's major network affiliates to sign on, doing so September 9, 1962, after a channel shuffle involving rival WHEN-TV (now WTVH) and Rochester's WROC-TV allowed a third analog VHF station in Syracuse.
+The original callsign was WNYS-TV.
 It signed-on under the ownership of a group of local investors.
 The station has always been an ABC affiliate.
 Channel 9's original studios were located in the basement of the Shoppingtown shopping center on Erie Boulevard in DeWitt.
 Fire overtook the studios in April 1967, forcing the station to temporarily move to WCNY-TV (channel 24)'s studios in Liverpool until its facilities were rebuilt.

 In 1969, then-owner W. R. G. Baker Television Corporation applied for a WNYS-TV translator on channel 7, W07BA; this facility, serving Syracuse and nearby Nedrow, came on the air in 1972.
 W07BA, which later moved its second city of license to DeWitt, remained a repeater of channel 9 until 2014; its license was canceled on March 24, 2014.
 The station was purchased by The Outlet Company in 1971.

 First call sign change

 The Outlet Company sold WNYS in 1978 to WNYS Acquisition Corp., which was a joint partnership of Coca-Cola's New York bottling division and former Washington Post president Larry H. Israel.
 The call sign was then changed to WIXT on March 1 with "IX" standing for Roman numeral 9.
 The Ackerley Group bought the station in 1982 and the -TV suffix was added to the WIXT calls.
 The station moved its studios to the current location on Bridge Street in 1985.

-In 1999, WIXT-TV implemented a digital central-casting control hub for Ackerley's New York State cluster that also included WHAM-TV in Rochester, WWTI in Watertown, WIVT in Binghamton, WETM-TV in Elmira, and WUTR in Utica to help with the upcoming digital television transition.
-The central-casting still exists today; however, now that Nexstar owns WSYR-TV as well as most of the other stations in New York State that were previously owned by Ackerley, the hub is in the process of being relocated to now sister station WWLP in Springfield, Massachusetts.
+In 1999, WIXT-TV implemented a digital central-casting control hub for Ackerley's New York State cluster that also included WOKR in Rochester, WWTI in Watertown, WIVT in Binghamton, WETM-TV in Elmira, and WUTR in Utica to help with the upcoming digital television transition.
+The central-casting still exists today; however, now that Nexstar owns WSYR-TV as well as most of the other stations in New York State that were previously owned by Ackerley, the hub is in the process of being relocated to now-sister-station WWLP in Springfield, Massachusetts.
 Other stations throughout Ackerley's New York cluster have received updated studios.